-Coastal tip: If you have upwards of a dozen birds at a time, it can be easier and less time consuming to stagger the times to slaughter so that a small number of birds is reaching maturity every few weeks.
+Coastal tip: If you have upwards of a dozen birds at a time, it can be easier and less time-consuming to stagger the times to slaughter so that a small number of birds reach maturity every few weeks.

 Coastal Knows Chickens

-From chicken coops to feed and everything in between, you’ll find what you need to raise happy and healthy chickens at your Northwest owned and operated Coastal.
-Stop by and tell us what you plan to do with your chickens and we’ll share some insights for your region of the Northwest.
-Be sure to visit our chicken headquarters page where you’ll find new videos, helpful articles, as well as time and money saving ideas.
+From chicken coops to feed and everything in between, you’ll find what you need to raise happy and healthy chickens at Coastal.
+Stop by and tell us what you plan to do with your chickens and we’ll share some insights for your region.
+Be sure to visit our chicken headquarters page where you’ll find new videos, helpful articles, as well as time and money-saving ideas.